 An early and promising alternative

-Startpage is already here, which means that the search engine has enough time to gain new users and even become favorite.
-But their move might also force Google to speed up the process and get read of cookies earlier than promised.
+Startpage is already here, which means that the search engine has enough time to gain new users and even become favourite.
+But their move might also force Google to speed up the process and get rid of cookies earlier than promised.